Rosalyn Higgins, Lady Higgins: Life

-Born to a Jewish family in 1937 as Rosalyn Cohen, she married the politician Terence Higgins, Baron Higgins in 1961.
+Born to a Jewish family in 1937 as Rosalyn Cohen, she married the politician Terence Higgins in 1961.
+Her husband was created a life peer in 1997; consequently, she became Baroness Higgins.

 Education and career

-Higgins studied at Girton College, University of Cambridge, receiving her B.A. degree in 1959 and an LL.B. degree in 1962.
+Higgins studied at Girton College, Cambridge, receiving her BA degree in 1959 and an LLB degree in 1962.
 She was a Harkness Fellow between 1959 and 1961.
-Besides her undergraduate degrees, she also qualified with a M.A. degree.
-She continued her studies at Yale Law School earning a J.S.D. degree in 1962.
+She later proceeded to a MA degree.
+She continued her studies at Yale Law School, earning a JSD degree in 1962.

-Following her education, Higgins was a practising barrister, and became a Queen's Counsel (QC) in 1986, and is a bencher of the Inner Temple.
+Following her education, Higgins was a practising barrister, and became a Queen's Counsel (QC; since 2022, KC) in 1986, and is a bencher of the Inner Temple.
 She served on the UN Human Rights Committee for 14 years.
 Her role as member of the leading body for supervising implementation of the International Covenant on Civil and Political Rights earned her respect for her diligence and competence.
 She resigned from the Human Rights Committee when she was elected to the International Court of Justice on 12 July 1995, re-elected on 6 February 2000, and ended her second term on 6 February 2009.